Rokot: History

 After six entirely successful launches, a launch failure occurred on 8 October 2005, leading to the loss of the European Space Agency's CryoSat spacecraft.
-The launch vehicle 2nd stage main engine was not shut down properly, resulting in a catastrophic failure and automatic termination of the launch mission by the on-board computer.
-The payload was lost.
-After the failed CryoSat launch, all Rokot launches were suspended until the failure was identified.
+The launch vehicle's second stage main engine did not shut down properly, leading to a catastrophic failure and the automatic termination of the launch mission by the onboard computer.
+As a result, the payload was lost.
+Following the failed CryoSat launch, all Rokot launches were suspended until the cause of the failure was identified.
 The root cause was unambiguously identified; it was a failure in programming of the Briz-KM (which was contracted to the company JSC "Khartron").
 The failure of this high-profile mission led to major reforms in Khrunichev: the director of the company Alexander Medvedev was dismissed, new launch procedures were introduced, the lines of management were straightened out to catch errors and the new Khrunichev chief, Viktor Nesterov, was required to report directly to the head of the Russian Space Agency, Anatoli Perminov.
 Corrective measures for Rokot's return-to-flight were implemented for the South Korean KOMPSAT-2 Earth observation satellite launch which took place successfully on 28 July 2006.
 The Korean side reportedly praised the level of service they received, encouraging the Rokot team to rebuild its order book.

 Another launch failure occurred in February 2011, when a Briz-KM malfunction resulted in the Geo-IK-2 No.11 (Kosmos-2470) satellite being placed into a lower orbit than planned.

 The Rokot version with a Ukrainian control system stopped flying after 2019, due to Ukraine's ban on technology exports to Russia.
 Rokot had its final flight on 26 December 2019.
-A fully Russian-made Rokot light carrier rocket, named Rokot-M, may begin operations as soon as 2024.
-The Rokot-M launch vehicle is intended for the Russian defense department.
+A fully Russian-made Rokot light carrier rocket, named Rokot-M, was expected to begin operations in 2024.
+The Rokot-M launch vehicle is intended for the Ministry of Defense of Russia.